Singalila top via Barsey Rhododendron sanctuary

 Optional addons can be arranged in advance based on availability and preference.

-If this route feels right for you, feel free to reach out.
-I’m always happy to talk through details or help customise this trek around your timing and expectations.
+If this route feels right, feel free to reach out — I’m always happy to talk through details or shape the journey around your pace, timing, and expectations.